EmptyBlueBox/Blog/src/pages/terms/privacy_policy.md

 <p>We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.</p>

-<p>For example, the outlined <a href="https://policymaker.io/privacy-policy/">privacy policy</a> has been made using <a href="https://policymaker.io/">PolicyMaker.io</a>, a free tool that helps create high-quality legal documents.
-PolicyMaker’s <a href="https://policymaker.io/privacy-policy/">privacy policy generator</a> is an easy-to-use tool for creating a <a href="https://policymaker.io/blog-privacy-policy/">privacy policy for blog</a>, website, e-commerce store or mobile app.</p>

 <p>19. <b><b>Children’s Privacy</b></b></p>

 <p>Our Services are not intended for use by children under the age of 18 (<b>“Child”</b> or <b>“Children”</b>).</p>